 Accessible Washing Machine

-Brompton Washscape is an innovative start-up company developing an accessible washing machine/dryer for people with impaired mobility and assisted living requirements.
+Brompton Washscape is a Merseyside based start-up company developing an accessible washing machine/dryer for people with impaired mobility and assisted living requirements.
 The machine has a large wide-opening door and no moving parts, so clothes can be washed and dried on hangers, and come out free from creases and ready-to-wear.

 Tritec became involved while Brompton Washscape were aiming to build a functional prototype.
 We worked with them to discuss their requirements and vision for the project.
 Their focus was the mechanics and physical design of the machine, but they needed assistance with the electronics hardware it required.